Certain microorganisms in the body cause infectious disease. Infectious diseases may or may not be communicable or in a contagious state.

-List of Reportable Diseases
+List of Notifiable Conditions

 Cluster of Cases

-Identification and Follow-Up
+- Identification and Follow-Up

-A. The principal has the final responsibility for enforcing all exclusions.
+- The principal has the final responsibility for enforcing all exclusions.

-Follow-up of suspected communicable disease cases should be carried out in order to determine any action necessary to prevent the spread of the disease to additional children.
+- Follow-up of suspected communicable disease cases should be carried out in order to determine any action necessary to prevent the spread of the disease to additional children.

 Reporting at Building Level

-When symptoms of communicable disease are detected in a student who is at school, the regular procedure for the disposition of ill or injured students will be followed.
+When symptoms of communicable disease are detected in a student who is at school, the regular procedure for the disposition of an ill or injured student will be followed.
 In all instances, the school nurse, principal or designee will:

 First Aid Procedures